 My two other top tips – buy lunch in the cafeteria and eat it upstairs on one of the outside decks.
 And don’t dismiss the lectures.
 The sea otter, shark and deep sea presentations are all only 15-minutes long, and LOTS of fun for even younger audience members.

 If you visit Monterey early in the day, the perfect antidote to the crowds and noise of the aquarium is Lovers Point Park.
 There are green lawns above two perfect, tiny beaches with waters so blue you could be in the Caribbean.
 To the left the beach is rockier and great for tide pooling, while the beach to the right is sandy and great for paddling.
+It’s definitely one of my favourite things to do with kids in Carmel and the surrounding area.

 Carmel is pretty and a lot of fun to walk around.
 But you’re more likely to want to come here for shopping and dining out – especially if you like boutiques, antiques and fairy lights.